Carolee is a passionate writer with a love for learning and teaching. She is a published author, poet, blogger, and content creator.

 Freelancer: The Site for Freelancers

 Freelancer.com is a freelancing site where writers bid on projects posted by clients.
-This site is similar to Elance but different in the way it operates and different in the user interface.
-Freelancer Dot Com, is one of many sites that enables the online freelance worker to make money on the internet.
+This site is similar to Elance, but different in both the way it operates and in user interface.
+Freelancer is one of many sites that enables online freelance workers to make money on the internet.
 There are thousands of positions posted each day in hundreds of categories.
 The following is my review of the site based on my personal experience as a member.

 I am not an affiliate member of Freelancer.com and in no way am I seeking members for freelancer.com to make money or earn rewards.
-This hub is my honest review of the site, it's functions and ability to make you money.
+This article is my honest review of the site, its functions, and its ability to make you money.

-The first impression you get of this site is that it's crowded and busy.
-The home page, especially your personal home page is jumbled and cluttered with too many items.
-For me it's like a junk yard or an untidy storage compartment.
+The first impression you get from this site is that it's crowded and busy.
+The homepage, especially your personal home page is jumbled and cluttered with too many items.
+For me, it's like a junkyard or an untidy storage compartment.

 I find that the site seems a bit expensive to use.
 Five dollars is immediately deducted from your account each time you accept an awarded project, then you must pay a dollar to withdraw your funds.
 You pay another dollar to place your bid at the top and another to Highlight your bid.
 There are no free exams so if you want to show some credentials you must pay another five dollars.

 I do find that clients pay more than the average on other sites and it seems that the minimum a client can place a job for is $30.
 So here I find that it might be worth joining the site.
 But I warn you to be careful; before you know it you will have no funds to collect.
 I have had no problems with payments so far and clients pay promptly.